armin-fx/BandedScad/doc/draft_primitives.md

 The object can be in 2D or 3D.
 It will send to `polygon()` or `polyhedron()` and become the defined color.

+#### `text (text, font)` [^][contents]
+[text]: #text-text-font-
+Create a text as 2D object.\
+It can only use fonts created as data object in `*.scad` files.\
+- `text`
+  - String.
+The text to generate.
+- `font`
+  - font data object of the font that should be used.
+  - __TODO:__ String.
+The name of the font that should be used.
+- $fn
+  - used for subdividing the curved path segments provided by freetype

+Fonts:
+- _Libbard Sans_
+  - It's a clone of the font _Liberation Sans_.
+    This font is not finished yet, it contains all letters `a-z`, `A-Z`, `0-9` and the most symbols, different spacing between different letters is not implemented but planned.
+    Tho goal is to get completely the same behavior like the buildin module 'text()'.
+  - _Liberation_ is licensed by: SIL Open Font License

 ### Edit objects based on OpenSCAD buildin modules [^][contents]
 Argument convention: